skupperproject/skupper-website/input/start/index.md

 `skupper status` command to check that each namespace is correctly configured.
 You should see the following output:

-<div class="code-label session-1">Console for US East</div>
+<div class="code-label session-2">Console for West</div>

     $ skupper status
-    skupper not enabled for us-east
+    skupper not enabled for west

-<div class="code-label session-2">Console for EU North</div>
+<div class="code-label session-1">Console for East</div>

     $ skupper status
-    skupper not enabled for eu-north
+    skupper not enabled for east

-## Step 3: Install the Skupper resources in each namespace
+## Step 3: Install the Skupper router in each namespace

-The `skupper init` command installs the Skupper router, proxy, and related resources in the current namespace.
+The `skupper init` command installs the Skupper router in the current namespace.

-### Install the resources
+### Install the router

-Run `skupper init` once for each namespace you wish to connect.
+Run the `skupper init` command in the West namespace.

-<div class="code-label session-1">US East</div>
+<div class="code-label session-2">West</div>

     $ skupper init
-    Skupper is now installed in namespace 'us-east'.
+    Skupper is now installed in namespace 'west'.
 Use 'skupper status' to get more information.

+Now run the `skupper init` command in the East namespace.

-<div class="code-label session-2">EU North</div>
+<div class="code-label session-1">East</div>

-    $ skupper init
+    $ skupper init --edge
-    Skupper is now installed in namespace 'eu-north'.
+    Skupper is now installed in namespace 'east'.
 Use 'skupper status' to get more information.

+Using the `--edge` argument in East disables network ingress at the Skupper router layer.
+In our scenario, East needs to establish one outbound connection to West.
+It does not need to accept any incoming connections.
+As a result, no network ingress is required in East.

 ### Check the installation

 To check the status of each namespace, use the `skupper status` command.

-<div class="code-label session-1">US East</div>
+<div class="code-label session-2">West</div>

     $ skupper status
-    Skupper enabled for namespace 'us-east'.
+    Skupper enabled for namespace 'west'.
 It is not connected to any other sites.

-<div class="code-label session-2">EU North</div>
+<div class="code-label session-1">East</div>

     $ skupper status
-    Skupper enabled for namespace 'eu-north'.
+    Skupper enabled for namespace 'east'.
 It is not connected to any other sites.

 ## Step 4: Connect your namespaces